 Usability Testing Methods Explained

 Now that you’ve seen the goals and benefits of usability testing methods, it is time to learn how they actually function.
 Here are the five most productive tactics to implement while testing a product:

 One of the best ways to analyze software is to invite end users to take part in testing and development.
 To do this, you need to define an average buyer who possesses a certain level of skills and specific personality traits.
 Then you form a group of end-users based on these traits and invite them to act as development advisors.
+According to UI Bakery insights, usability testing by end-users allows enhancing the software efficiency by 58%.
 Participants will tell you about their expectations related to the product, point out usage difficulties, propose new ideas, etc.

 Card sorting is a tactic that uses gamification elements to help you find the most effective solution for the product’s information architecture.
 The process is very simple: participants receive a bunch of cards that represent certain topics, and then they organize cards in a way that seems logical.

 This method is cheap and easy to perform, but it still gives you incredible insights into user behavior.
 You can understand how your customers think and react to the content, which helps you to rearrange products.
 After the card sorting session, you can re-build the product structure, follow the users’ behavioral patterns, and ensure more intuitive navigation.
 As a consequence, your app will become better and user-friendly.